 Romantic & Family

-With enthusiasm, openness, sensitivity and compassion - a genuine dialogue of caring connectivity, understanding, reciprocity and mutual acknowledgement between romantic partners and family members.
-This often leads into an exploration of communication styles and consequently the ways in which we can sometimes unintentionally miscommunicate, mis-interpret or invalidate as well as be misinterpreted or invalidated.
+With enthusiasm, openness, sensitivity and compassion, Jay facilitates a genuine dialogue of caring connectivity, understanding, reciprocity and mutual acknowledgement between romantic partners and family members.
+This often leads into an exploration of communication styles, active listening skills and consequently the ways in which we can sometimes unintentionally miscommunicate, mis-interpret or invalidate as well as be misinterpreted or invalidated.

 Despite how the world may otherwise view them, Jay believes in men's inherent goodness and earnestness, recognising that men desire wholeness, feel deeply about their lives and care deeply about others.
-So whether it's pursuing work/life balance or bettering relationships, Jay appreciates the importance for men who want to integrate all aspects of who they are as well as explore the potential for stronger, more intentional bonds.
+So, whether it's pursuing work/life balance or bettering relationships, Jay appreciates how important it is for men wanting to integrate all aspects of who they are and for men wanting to explore the potential for stronger, more intentional bonds.